 Finally, there's slicing—specifically, slicing thinly and against the grain.

 Flank steak happens to have very long muscle fibers, and they run the length of the steak.

 You could cook a flank steak perfectly medium rare, but if you sliced it along the grain, it would feel like you were chewing a mouthful of rubber bands.

-Slicing against the grain shortens those fibers, which means much less work for your jaws and teeth to do.
+Slicing against the grain shortens those fibers, which means much less work for your jaws and teeth.
 Fortunately, steaks that most need to be sliced against the grain are the ones with the most pronounced, visibly obvious grain, so you can easily tell which direction to slice.
 Even if it takes a moment to orient yourself, it's a moment well spent.

-So that's it.
-Cook it, pound it or slice it.
-You may have noticed that we haven't mentioned marinating.
-One of the most common misconceptions out there is that you can tenderize a steak by marinating it.
+Cook it, pound it, or slice it—that's it.
+Marinating was intentionally left out.
+One of the most common misconceptions is that you can tenderize a steak by marinating it.
 However, this simply isn't so.
-Although it's a great technique for imparting flavor, marinating does not tenderize meat.
+Although it's a great technique for adding flavor, marinating does not tenderize meat.